 D-401: About Employment Service/Unemployment Benefits Coordination

 UI Claimants are a priority population for the receipt of employment services and assistance.
-TWC has expressed its interest in ensuring that Boards are treating claimants as a priority population and are providing a full range of basic career services and labor exchange services, including career services as specified in WIOA.
+TWC has expressed its interest in ensuring that Boards Workforce Solutions Office staff are treating claimants as a priority population and are providing a full range of basic career services and labor exchange services, including career services as specified in WIOA.

-Boards must be aware of the following:
+TWC and Boards must be aware of the following:

 Each Board must designate a local Workforce/Unemployment Insurance (WF/UI) coordinator to communicate with the state WF/UI coordinator on issues related to claimants.

-TWC strongly encourages Boards to design services that provide early intervention for claimants.
+TWC strongly encourages the design of employment services that provide early intervention for claimants.

 Providing continued comprehensive services for claimants throughout the life of their unemployment claims leads to reemployment.

-Boards should establish claimant protocols that include continued one-on-one reemployment services.
+Workforce Solutions Office staff should establish claimant protocols that include continued one-on-one reemployment services.

 The longer individuals receive unemployment benefits, the more likely they are to exhaust their benefit amount.
 Thus, it is important that staff is aware of the key points within the life of the claim are reflected in Boards’ service delivery strategies.